madhavjaigarg/mms-cpp-floodfill/README.md

 1. Run the simulator and click the "+" button to configure a new algorithm
 1. Enter the config for your algorithm (name, directory, build command, and run command)
 1. Click the "Run" button
+1. You can also choose between the different run files - the one that goes to the start and the one that doesn't.
+Simply change the build file's name to it.

 ## Examples